GDG-ML/Sentiment_analysist_Tugas_2_GDG/README.md

 ## What libraries are used?
 - TensorFlow / Keras: for model building and training
 - NumPy: for numerical operations
-- Matplotlib: for visualization (accuracy/loss plots)
+- Matplotlib: for visualization
-- sklearn: for preprocessing and evaluation (e.g., train-test split, accuracy)
+- sklearn: for preprocessing and evaluation
-- nltk or keras.preprocessing.text: for text tokenization (depending on your setup)
+- nltk or keras.preprocessing.text: for text tokenization
 ## 📂 Dataset Reference
 The dataset used in this project is the **IMDb Movie Reviews Dataset**, which is publicly available.